Mitzvah Day was started in 2005 as a way to increase awareness and create a greater sense of community among temple members while helping others.

 Help is needed in assembling more than 2,000 packages for some of the most vulnerable populations in New York City.

-Following is a list of just some of the activities in which temple members may choose to participate:
+Following is a list of just some of the activities from 2018:

 Bagel and Bingo Brunch — Serve brunch to seniors from the Carter Burden Center for the Aging and lead them in a rousing game of Bingo!